-Union Public Service Commission (UPSC) conducts a Combined Geo-Scientist and Geologist Examination (CGGE) for recruitment and selection to the post of Geologist, Geophysicist and Chemist Group ‘A’ in GSI and Junior Hydro-geologist (Scientist ‘B’), Group ‘A’ for Central Ground Water Board.
+Union Public Service Commission (UPSC) conducts a Combined Geo-Scientist and Geologist Examination (CGGE) for recruitment and selection to the post of Geologist, Geophysicist and Chemist in the Group ‘A’ in GSI and Junior Hydro-geologist (Scientist ‘B’), Group ‘A’ for Central Ground Water Board.

-the Commission releases the Combined Geo-Scientist and Geologist Examination notification in September to shortlist the candidates for the posts.
 The selection will be based on a competitive examination.
 Their admission at all the stages of the examination will be purely provisional subject to satisfying the prescribed eligibility conditions.

 Selection will be made through Written Examination, Personality Test, Document Verification and Medical Examination.

 All these sub-points are described below in this article, along with all the necessary information.

 |Exam||Combined Geo-Scientist and Geologist Examination|